Hades

 Kerényi, Karl, The Gods of the Greeks, 1951supporting

-Greene's mythological glossary entry encapsulates the standard attributes of Hades — invisibility, fraternal relation to Zeus, the helm — within an astrological-psychological reference framework.
+Greene’s mythological glossary entry on Hades, though lexical in form, encapsulates the key attributes — invisibility, the helmet, fraternal relation to Zeus — that sustain depth-psychological amplification.